sheylaPozo/schoolLibrary/README.md

 ## 🤍 Acknowledgments

-Hat tip to anyone whose code was used
+Hat tip to anyone whose code was used:
-- Microverse
+- Microverse's guidelines
 - Inspiration

 ## 📝 License